TREVOR "The Games Man"

 St John, U.S. Virgin Islands

 My lovely wife and I honeymooned on St John.
 It was absolutely awesome!
-The photos above and below are on this little, poorly marked place called Peace Hill.
-Pull off the road at the little tiny sign and park; hike five minutes up the hill past HUGE catci and century plants; and this former windmill base is at the top.
+The photo above and the one below are on this little, poorly marked place called Peace Hill.
+Pull off the road at the little tiny sign and park; hike five minutes up the hill past HUGE cacti and century plants; and this former windmill base is at the top.
 During some war it housed a cannon or two, and the wooden upper part is long gone.
 But as you can see below, the view from inside is fabulous!
 Actually, the view from outside is even better.
 It's more than 180° of absolute gorgeousness over the ocean, and the rest an unrestricted view of the mountains of the island.

 By the way, those islands you can see in the distance below are the British Virgin Islands... just as beautiful, I understand, but a different country.
 The slaves on St John would swim across at night after Britain made slavery illegal.
 The owners caught on and began patrolling the waters.
 And then the British caught on and began impounding their boats!